e-clearing-net/OCHP/OCHP-direct.md

  * **Remote Stop:** A user stops a charging process at an operator‘s charge pole by using a provider‘s app (that was remotely started).
- * **Live Info:** A user requests information about a charging process at an operator’s charge pole by using a provider’s app (from which the process was started).
+ * **Live Info:** A user requests information about a charging process at an operator's charge pole by using a provider's app (from which the process was started).

 #### Advanced use cases
- * **Charge Event:** A user gets informed by a provider’s app about status changes of a charging process at an operator’s charge pole, even if it wasn't started remotely.
+ * **Charge Event:** A user gets informed by a provider's app about status changes of a charging process at an operator's charge pole, even if it wasn't started remotely.
  * **Remote Control:** A user controls a charging process at an operator‘s charge pole that was not remotely started by using a provider‘s app.
+ * **Remote Action:** A user triggers advanced and not charging process related actions at a charge point or charging station of an operator.

 The __basic use cases__ require the operator to act as a server in order to receive information and commands from the provider.
 The